bedroom

 4. Forest Green Retreat with Natural Wood

 Forest green walls bring nature indoors and create a bedroom that feels grounded, calming, and connected to the outdoors.
 This deep green hue works beautifully because it absorbs light while maintaining warmth, creating a cocooning effect without feeling heavy.
-The connection to nature has a calming effect that's perfect for bedrooms, making the space feel like a woodland retreat.
+The connection to nature has a calming effect that is perfect for bedrooms, making the space feel like a woodland retreat.

 • Choose a green with slightly warm undertones rather than cool blue-green